 To get a better idea of what your exam will cost – and what you might have to pay out-of-pocket – please use our free benefits checker.

 Given rising healthcare costs, it only makes sense to shop for the most affordable care.
 At a typical hospital you can expect your MRI exam to cost between $2,000 and $3,500, and you may face multiple bills for a single visit.

 Fortunately, dedicated imaging centers offer a quality alternative at a significantly lower price.
 At American Health Imaging, we offer the same exams for up to 75% less than hospitals and hospital-owned outpatient facilities.
 What’s more, you’ll only receive one easy-to-understand bill.

 While our services are value-priced, our equipment and staff are top-of-the-line.
 By focusing only on diagnostic imaging, we’re able to hire specialized, expertly trained radiologists and invest in the newest, highest-quality MRI equipment.
 We also offer extra amenities you won’t find at hospitals, including curbside parking, same-day scheduling and next-day results.

 Don’t pay more than you need to for your MRI.
 To save hundreds or even thousands of dollars, schedule your procedure at an American Health Imaging center today.

-American Health Imaging maintains 24 facilities in Florida, Alabama, Georgia, and Texas.
+American Health Imaging maintains 29 facilities in Florida, Alabama, Georgia, and Texas, and you can receive an MRI exam at all locations.
 We accept Medicaid, Medicare, and most insurance plans, and payment plans are available upon request.
 For patients who are uninsured or facing high deductibles, we also offer competitive self-pay rates.